-According to the Federal Reserve, 39% of Americans wouldn’t be able to pay for a $400 emergency with savings.
-Instead, they’d have to borrow money or use a credit card, or they wouldn’t be able to cover the cost at all.
+According to the Federal Reserve, 32% of Americans wouldn’t be able to pay for a $400 emergency with savings.2 Instead, they’d have to borrow money or use a credit card, or they wouldn’t be able to cover the cost at all.

-Opening a new high-yield savings account and setting up automatic contributions can help you prepare for the worst.
+Opening a new high-yield savings account and setting up automatic contributions can help you cover these emergencies.
 Even if you only deposit a few dollars each week, you can start building a safety net that you can rely on when times are bad.

 What’s the problem with only having a checking account or stashing cash in an envelope under your mattress?

-You can open a high-yield savings account at a credit union, brick-and-mortar bank, or online bank.
+You can open a high-yield savings account at a brick-and-mortar bank or credit union or through an online bank.
 Here’s what to look for when weighing your options:

-- High-interest rates: Look for a higher APY than regular savings accounts, ideally something that offers an APY of 0.50% or higher.
-Pro tip — online banks are generally able to offer higher interest rates because of their lower overhead costs.
+- High-interest rates: Look for a higher APY than regular savings accounts, ideally 0.50% or more.
+Online banks can generally offer higher interest rates because of their lower overhead costs.

-- Opening deposit requirements: Same goes for opening deposit requirements.
-Choose an account that allows a lower amount to get started.
-But keep in mind that you may have to deposit a larger amount to earn the maximum APY offered on the account.
+- Opening deposit requirements: Choose an account that allows a lower opening deposit, especially if you aren’t starting with a lot of money.
+You may have to deposit a larger amount to earn the maximum APY offered on the account.

-- Backed by insurance: Go with a bank account that’s insured by the FDIC.
-If you decide to go with a credit union, they should be insured by the National Credit Union Administration (NCUA).
+- Deposit insurance: Go with a bank account that’s insured by the FDIC.
+If you decide to open a high-yield account with a credit union, check that it’s insured by the National Credit Union Administration (NCUA).

-- User-friendly features: Look for additional features that will make your life easier.
-Consider how easy it is to access your funds, mobile features, and deposits, etc.
+- User-friendly features: Look for additional features that will make life easier, like 24/7 customer support, automatic savings features, and a highly rated mobile app.

 Are high-yield savings accounts safe?

-High-yield savings accounts are considered a very safe place to store your money.
-High-yield savings accounts at banks and credit unions are federally insured up to $250,000 per depositor, through either the FDIC or NCUA.
-This means that even if the financial institution fails, the government makes sure your money is safe and available.
+High-yield savings accounts are a safe place to store your money.
+These accounts are typically federally insured up to $250,000 per depositor, through either the FDIC (at banks) or NCUA (at credit unions).
+This means that even if the financial institution fails, the government guarantees that your money is safe and available.